Well, they’ve done it again. The good folks at Weight Watchers have once more tweaked their program, based on feedback from members.

 Another key point that remains the same is reframing how you think about food.
 Food is fuel for your body, not a “friend” to turn to when the going gets rough.
-Also there is a continued emphasis on moving your body more, and sitting less.
+There is also a continued emphasis on moving your body more and sitting less.

 More Tips and Pointers